cewing/codefellows_f2_python/resources/UW_IntroClass/class06/presentation-week-06.rst

 ======================

 map
-===
+---
-``map``  "maps" a function onto a sequence of objects -- It applies the function to each item in the list, returning another list
+``map``  "maps" a function onto a sequence of objects -- It applies the function to each item in the list, returning another list}
 ::